 I teach in the Interaction and Social Media program, Experience Design, and Human Centered Design programs at the College of Computing and Digital Media School of Design at DePaul University.
 Previously, I was Director of Design at the University of Chicago Urban Education Institute where I designed and developed tools for education.

 Apr.
 2017.
-Presenting a poster at the Cyberlearning 2017 conference on Using Data Visualizations to Enable and Enhance Learning Support Roles for Educators in an Out-of-School STEM Program
+Presented a poster at the Cyberlearning 2017 conference on Using Data Visualizations to Enable and Enhance Learning Support Roles for Educators in an Out-of-School STEM Program

 Mar.
 2017.
 We are getting ready to present our paper at 2017 Computer Supported Collaborative Learning conference on Revealing Interaction Patterns Among Youth in an Online Social Learning Network Using Markov Chain Principles.